TheCandidStartup/TheCandidStartup.github.io/_drafts/modern-react-with-hooks.md

 ## Effects as Synchronization

-The second most common hook is `useEffect` which addresses similar use cases to the `componentDidMount` and `ComponentDidUpdate` lifecycle methods.
+The second most common hook is `useEffect`, which addresses similar use cases to the `componentDidMount` and `ComponentDidUpdate` lifecycle methods.
 However, it's not a like for like replacement.
 You need to change your mindset and think in terms of the React conceptual model.
 Rendered UI is entirely dependent on the current state and props.
 For each "frame in the film", React synchronizes the DOM with the UI defined by the current state and props.
 Event handlers are bound to a specific render by capturing the state and props as they were at render time.

 The same thing [happens with effects](https://overreacted.io/a-complete-guide-to-useeffect/).
 Effects allow component authors to synchronize external data with the current state and props.
 Effects are bound to a specific render by capturing the state and props as they were at render time.